Smile-SA/X-Bi/README.md

 ##### **Dynamic select options configuration** :

-Just add the optionsData property and add your api link to it which returns the options values and the id of the item to display (example data:
+Just add the optionsData property and add your API link to it which returns the options values and the id of the item to display (example data:
 ``` data: [{"name": "example1", "value":"value1},{"name": "example2", "value": "value2"}]```)